Rice Cooker Brown Rice & Black Beans (Easy, Hands-Off Meal)

 Meal Prep Tips for Brown Rice and Black Beans

 Doubling this recipe makes meal prep easy for the week.
-Once cooled, portion the rice and beans into individual containers for quick grab-and-go lunches.
+Once cooled, portion the rice and beans into individual airtight containers for quick grab-and-go lunches.
 For the best flavor, add fresh lime juice or herbs after reheating.
 You can also freeze portions for up to two months, making this a great option for easy, last-minute meals.

 Grocery List